-Ensuing the war, the allied forces split Germany – and Berlin – in two equal parts which were ruled by the allies on the west side and the Soviet union on the East one.
+After the war, the allied forces split Germany – and Berlin – in two equal parts which were ruled by the allies on the west side and the Soviet Union on the East one.

-In 1961, the separation between West and East Berlin is finalized with the construction of the Berlin Wall, splitting the city in two unequal sides evolving in two diametrically opposite directions.
+In 1961, the separation between West and East Berlin is finalized with the construction of the Berlin Wall, splitting the city into two unequal sides evolving in two diametrically opposite directions.

-Berlin is the biggest city of Germany and of course offers a lot of different things to see.
+Berlin is the biggest city of Germany and of course, offers a lot of different things to see.
 You will for sure find something that fits your taste and it just depends on what you are interested to see.
-We put together a few recommendations based on different profiles, just click on one of the following link to read the dedicated articles:
+We put together a few recommendations based on different profiles, just click on one of the following links to read the dedicated articles:

 - I am not interested in the touristic places and what to experience the real and alternative side of Berlin.

-- I am passionate of history and culture and what to learn everything about Berlin.
+- I am passionate about history and culture and what to learn everything about Berlin.